 Our consolidated financial statements include the accounts of the parent company and its subsidiaries, most of which are wholly-owned, and certain partnership interests and variable interest entities that are required to be consolidated under accounting principles generally accepted in the United States of America (GAAP).
 We have eliminated intercompany accounts and transactions.
-The basis for consolidation for regulatory capital calculations is the same as that used in the presentation of PNC's consolidated financial statements, which is described in further detail in Note 1, Accounting Policies, of our March 31, 2015 Form 10-Q and 2014 Form 10-K. We have one deduction related to consolidated insurance underwriting subsidiaries where we deduct their minimum regulatory capital requirement.
+The basis for consolidation for regulatory capital calculations is the same as that used in the presentation of PNC's consolidated financial statements, which is described in further detail in Note 1, Accounting Policies, of our June 30, 2015 Form 10-Q and 2014 Form 10-K. Consistent with the regulatory capital rules, the minimum capital requirement for our consolidated insurance underwriting subsidiaries under applicable law is deducted from our regulatory capital.